andy-blum/andy-blum/src/articles/2024-01-21_DDEV-for-js.md

     - exec: "pm2 start apps.config.js"
 ```

+This will run a command in the web container to have PM2 daemonize the applications we outlined in `apps.config.js`.
+Keep in mind that DDEV will likely finish before PM2 has your apps fully up and running.
+In the next step, we'll see how to check in on PM2's progress.

 ### Custom DDEV commands

-Finally, to interact with PM2 running in the container, we can add a [custom ddev command](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/) in `.ddev/commands/web/pm2`
+To interact with PM2 running in the container, we can add a [custom ddev command](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/) in `.ddev/commands/web/pm2`

 ```bash
 #!/usr/bin/env bash